Galaxy Metallicity Gradients in the Reionization Epoch from the FIRE-2 Simulations

 \subsection{Metallicity gradient versus stellar mass}

 In Fig.~\ref{fig:gala_alphatoM}, we present the relationship between gas-phase metallicity gradient and stellar mass.
 A clear trend emerges: more massive galaxies tend to exhibit flatter (less negative) metallicity gradients.
-This behavior is broadly consistent with observational results at low redshift, where a positive correlation between gradient and stellar mass is observed below $M_\star \sim 10^{10}\,\mathrm{M}_\odot$ \citet{Stott2014, Ma2017_FIRE_gra, Sun2024_z04_3}.
+This behavior is broadly consistent with observational results at cosmic noon, where a positive correlation between gradient and stellar mass is observed below $M_\star \sim 10^{10}\,\mathrm{M}_\odot$ \citep{Stott2014, Ma2017_FIRE_gra, Sun2024_z04_3}.
 Low-mass systems tend to show steeper gradients and larger scatter, reflecting their chaotic internal structures.
 In contrast, the scatter in metallicity gradients decreases significantly toward the high-mass end, suggesting that more massive galaxies develop dynamically stable configurations capable of maintaining relatively uniform chemical distributions, even in the EoR.
 By contrast, in the modern Universe the trend appears to be governed by a different mechanism: metallicity gradients become more negative with increasing stellar mass below $M_\star < 10^{10.5}\,\mathrm{M}_\odot$, but flatten again toward higher masses \citep{Hemler2021, Sharda2021b}.

-FIRE-2 successfully reproduces the stellar mass dependence of metallicity gradients across a broad mass range, with results that are broadly consistent with current observational constraints from \citet{Vallini2024_z7, Venturi2024_z6-8}.
-While the limited number of high-redshift measurements and the significant scatter in existing data prevent the establishment of a precise universal relation, the overall agreement between simulations and observations supports the conclusion that stellar mass is a primary driver of internal chemical structure.
-This trend appears to be in place even at early cosmic times, suggesting that the link between galaxy mass and metallicity distribution emerges rapidly as galaxy formation.
+Given the limited number of high-redshift measurements and the large scatter in current data, a precise universal relation cannot yet be established.
+This supports the interpretation that stellar mass is a primary driver of internal chemical structure, and that this connection is already in place at early times, implying a rapid emergence of the mass--metallicity distribution link during galaxy formation \citep{Baker2023, Menguiano2024}.

 Fig.~\ref{fig:a2m_z} further illustrates the redshift evolution of metallicity gradients as a function of stellar mass.
 Galaxies are grouped into three mass bins: $M_\star < 10^6\,\mathrm{M}_\odot$ (top), $10^6\,\mathrm{M}_\odot < M_\star < 10^8\,\mathrm{M}_\odot$ (middle), and $M_\star > 10^8\,\mathrm{M}_\odot$ (bottom).
 Here, a strong mass dependence is evident: low-mass galaxies exhibit substantial redshift evolution in their gradients, while high-mass systems maintain relatively constant gradients over time.